9D-Tony/MemoryApp/README.md

 # MemoryApp

 Memory App is a small memory allocation application, a visual way of showing memory allocation and how data fots within it.
+It was written with the help of Raylib and Raygui, the header files can be found in the include folder and the libraries to link to can be found in lib.

  Allows the user to:
 * Allocate virtual memory up to MAX_MEMORY